Making Dehydrated dog treats is really easy!

 - It takes longer to dry thicker cut portions of meat, cut your snacks into thinner slices

-- Food will shrink after being rehydrated, but remember the flavour is more concentrated, so smaller portions are recommended
+- Food will shrink after being rehydrated, but remember the flavour is more concentrated, so smaller portions are recommended.
+The ideal size is no bigger than the finger nail on your little finger.

-Here are some suggestions for meat and other products you can rehydrate for your pet treats:
+Here are some suggestions for meat and other products you can rehydrate for your pet treats.
+Meat can be brought from your local butcher or online.
+I use a local butcher called Grahams.

 De-hydrated chicken livers